Programming-Project-2021-22/course-project-irenejosephine/README.md

 ### 4.1.
 Architectural Overview

-We divided our idea in blocks structuring our application in classes Describe the architecture of your application.
+We divided our idea in blocks structuring our application in classes.
+The Start class represents the starting point for our application, it creates and item of LoginPane which, based on the user actions, can lead to a RegisterPane (where the user can create a new account and then being rediected to the LoginPane) or the HomePane.
+The HomePane

+The backend of the app

+Describe the architecture of your application.

 ### 4.2.
 Third-Party Libraries